Seagate/ToolBin/SeaChest/ReadMeFirst.SeaChest.txt

         stored on the drive is also provided.
 A view of SMART and device statistics is available when supported by the drive.

-        SeaChest PowerChoice - Seagate disk drives offer a multitude of options to manage power.
+        SeaChest PowerControl - Seagate disk drives offer a multitude of options to manage power.
 This tool manipulates the various power modes.

         SeaChest Security - Various settings are available on modern Seagate